tanjeffreyz/yolo-v1/README.md

 ## Methods
-PyTorch's pretrained `ResNet50` architecture was used as the backbone for the model instead of `Darknet`.
-However, the detection layers at the end of the model follow those described in the paper.
+For the sake of convenience, PyTorch's pretrained `ResNet50` architecture was used as the backbone for the model instead of `Darknet`.
+However, the detection layers at the end of the model exactly follow those described in the paper.
 The data was augmented by randomly scaling dimensions, shifting position, and adjusting hue/saturation values by up to 20% of their original values.